iTwin/itwinjs-core/docs/overview/App.md

 #### Backends for Frontends

 Following the [backends-for-frontends pattern](https://samnewman.io/patterns/architectural/bff/), an app would ideally use different backend services for different configurations, rather than trying to rely on a one-size-fits-all backend service.
-The iModelJs gateway architecture encourages and supports the BFF pattern.
-Since a gateway is just a TypeScript class, it is easy for an app to implement its own services.
-And, it is easy for an app to choose a different mix of gateways at runtime, depending on its configuration.
+The iModelJs [RpcInterface](#rpcinterface) architecture encourages and supports the BFF pattern.
+It is easy to write and deploy app-specific backends, because a backend is just a TypeScript class that deals only with the app's functionality, not communciation details.
+It is easy for an app to choose the mix of backend services that match its configuration, because RpcInterfaces, as TypeScript classes, are first class objects that can be managed at runtime.

 ### App Frontend